Chen38/trex-runner-mutation/README.md

 - Basic is same
 - Run 100 distance get one bullet
-- Mutiple trees' obstacle needs mutiple bullets
+- Multiple trees' obstacle needs multiple bullets
 - Bullets amounts show below the current score

-And don't forget to type `s` to shot!
+And don't forget to type `s` to shoot!

 Have fun!